12-day Essential Japan (2025 & 2026)

 Today’s sightseeing on foot begins at Omicho Market, Kanazawa’s largest fresh food market particularly well known for seafood.

-The walk from the market to Kanazawa Castle is less than 10 minutes.
+From the market, Kanazawa Castle is just a few minutes away on foot.
 The restored castle was originally built in 1580 for Maeda Toshiie, the fourth son of a minor samurai who entered the service of a powerful daimyo at the age of 15 and quickly rose through the ranks.
 The castle was reconstructed multiple times due to fire damages throughout its history.
 The last time a fire destroyed the castle was in 1881.
-The Hishi Yagura turret, Gojikken Nagaya warehouse and the Hashizume-mon Tsuzuki Yagura turret were faithfully restored in 2001 to their 1809 form using traditional construction methods.
-Today’s pillars are constructed from the Japanese Hinoki cypress along with the use of the massive American cypress as ceiling beams.

 From the castle, we walk across a bridge to enter Kenroku-en, which used to be part of the castle.
-One of the Three Great Gardens of Japan (Koraku-en in Okayama and Kairaku-en in Mito being the other two), Kenroku-en was developed from the 1620s to the 1840s by the Maeda clan, the daimyo that ruled the former Kaga Domain.
+One of the “Three Great Gardens of Japan” (Koraku-en in Okayama and Kairaku-en in Mito being the other two), Kenroku-en was developed from the 1620s to the 1840s by the Maeda clan, the daimyo that ruled the former Kaga Domain.

-The restaurant for lunch is a 12-minute (700 metres) downhill walk from the garden.
+The restaurant for lunch is a 12-minute (700 metres) walk from the garden.

-Guests who are tired of walking can go back to the hotel from the samurai house by taxi (1.4 km) for about 750 yen or US$5.50.
+Guests who are tired of walking can go back to the hotel from the samurai house by taxi (1.4 km) for about 750 yen or US$5.

-Day 7/Sun: Kanazawa – Shirakawa – Takayama (B/D)
+Day 7/Sun: Kanazawa – Shirakawa – Takayama – Kanazawa (B/L)

+After lunch, we travel northbound in the direction of Kanazawa to visit Shirakawa.
 Situated in a picturesque river valley, Shirakawa village is part of the UNESCO World Heritage Site known as Historic Villages of Shirakawa-go and Gokayama.
 The village’s gassho-style large houses with steeply pitched thatched roofs are said to be the only surviving examples of their kind in Japan.

-Day 8/Mon: Takayama – Kyoto (B)
+Day 8/Mon: Kanazawa – Kyoto (B/L)

 Nicknamed “City of Ten Thousand Shrines”, Kyoto (literal translation: capital city) served as Japan’s capital for more than one thousand years before the imperial court moved to Tokyo in 1868 with the onset of the Meiji Restoration (1868 to 1912, a historical period associated with the emergence of Japan as a modernized nation).
 Kyoto is a scaled replica of the Chinese Tang Dynasty’s capital Chang’an, present-day Xi’an.
 The Tang Dynasty (618 – 907) was a golden era in Chinese history and a time when Japanese adoption of Chinese culture reached its peak.
 Kyoto today, with a population of 1.5 million, forms a major part of the Kyoto-Osaka-Kobe metropolitan area.

-Our first stop this morning is Kinkaku-ji (Temple of Golden Pavilion).
+Our first stop after lunch is Kinkaku-ji (Temple of Golden Pavilion).
 This is a Zen Buddhist temple and one of 17 locations comprising the Historic Monuments of Ancient Kyoto World Heritage Site.

 We then proceed to the Arashiyama (Storm Mountain) area where our sightseeing takes in Tenryu-ji Temple and the Bamboo Forest.
 Located on the western outskirts of Kyoto, Arashiyama is famous for its immense natural beauty as well as its historical and cultural prominence due to the large number of well-preserved ancient Buddhist temples.

-After lunch, we tour the magnificent Nijo Castle.
+Today’s walking tour begins at the magnificent Nijo Castle.
 Construction of the castle began in 1601 under the order of Tokugawa Ieyasu, founder of the Tokugawa shogunate, but was not completed until 1626 during the reign of Iemitsu, the third Tokugawa shogun and grandson of Ieyasu.
 The Tokugawa shogunate was headquartered in Edo, present-day Tokyo, and Nijo Castle was the shogun’s residence in Kyoto where the imperial court was located.
 Nijo Castle is also the site that witnessed the ending of the Tokugawa shogunate.
 In late 1867, the last shogun, Yoshinobu, announced in the castle his decision to return his power back to the emperor.
 This was a watershed moment that helped usher in the Meiji Restoration, which, in turn, led to Japan’s industrialization and fundamentally transformed the Japanese society.

-We then go back to the hotel for a quick break before heading out for dinner, a traditional kaiseki banquet accompanied by the private performance of a dancing geisha known as maiko in Japanese.
+Afterwards, we return to the hotel to freshen up before heading out for dinner, a traditional kaiseki banquet accompanied by the private performance of a dancing geisha known as maiko in Japanese.

 Day 10/Wed: Kyoto (B)